 These are all questions you should pose to at least two or three separate mortgage lenders.

 Compare answers and determine which lender can offer you the best financial deal and meet any other expectations you have surrounding the loan process.

 What should you look for in a mortgage lender?

-Make sure they include an estimate for taxes and insurance, not just your principal and interest because that can make your payment increase by at least a couple hundred dollars.
+Make sure they include an estimate for taxes and mortgage insurance, not just your principal and interest because that can make your payment increase by at least a couple hundred dollars.

-Next, compare the closing costs of each mortgage lender.
+Next, compare the closing fees of each mortgage lender.
 Some of the expenses won’t change from lender to lender.
 A title search, for example, will cost about the same amount regardless of what lender you go through.
 Origination fees, on the other hand, can vary greatly.

-Expect to pay 3% to 5% of the loan amount for total closing costs.
+Expect to pay 3% to 5% of the loan amount for total closing expenses.
 Which end of the spectrum you end up on can make a huge difference in how much cash you’ll need.

 How can you get pre-qualified for a mortgage?

 There are two ways to start the mortgage process: a pre-qualification and a pre-approval.

 Getting prequalified is an informational step to get an idea of what rates to expect and how much you can borrow based on your income and debt levels.
 You don’t have to supply any documentation at this time.